theteamaker/shirim/README.md

-# Shirim - Eva Twin's last.fm Bot!
+# Shirim - twin's last.fm Bot!

 A bot designed to output last.fm data.
 Designed with a non-committal minimalist philosophy.